biowdl/aligning/docs/index.md

 ---

 This repository contains a collection of [BioWDL](https://github.com/biowdl) workflows which can be used for aligning sequencing data.
-There are currently two workflows available:
+There is currently one workflow available:
-- [align-bwamem.wdl](./align-bwamem.html): Uses BWA mem to align DNA.
 - [align-star.wdl](./align-star.html): Uses STAR to align RNA.

 These workflows are part of [BioWDL](https://biowdl.github.io/) developed by [the SASC team](http://sasc.lumc.nl/).

 ## Dependency requirements and tool versions
+These workflow can be run through [cromwell](https://cromwell.readthedocs.io/en/stable/) and have been configured to automatically use docker containers if the cromwell backend allows for this.
+All dependencies (besides cromwell) should, therefore, automatically be obtained by cromwell.

-Included in the repository is an `environment.yml` file.
-This file includes all the tool version on which the workflow was tested.
+Additionally, included in the repository is an `environment.yml` file.
+This file includes all the tool versions on which the workflow was tested.
 You can use conda and this file to create an environment with all the correct tools.

 ## Contact